1988 World Snooker Championship: Final

 The final between Davis and Griffiths took place on 1 and 2 May, as a best-of-35-frames match played over four sessions.
 It was Davis's sixth successive final, and Griffith's first since his win in 1979.
 Davis had won fifteen of the previous nineteen matches between the pair.
 Griffiths won the first frame before missing an easy in the second frame that allowed Davis in to equalise at 1–1.
 Davis then won the next four frames, Griffiths taking the last frame of the first afternoon session to finish it 2–5 behind.
 In the second session, Griffiths won the first frame after a break of 34.
 Davis followed this by taking the next two frames with breaks of 83 and 81 to lead 7–3.
 Griffiths equalised at 7–7, making breaks of 30, 49, 63 and 55.
 Davis took the lead back with a break of 66 in the 15th frame, but a fluke on a red by Griffiths and a later miss on a red by Davis contributed to Griffiths equalising at 8–8 at the session's end.
+Griffiths suggested that getting back to 88 after the second session was like winning the football pools.

 Steve Davis (pictured in 2014) won his fifth world title.

 Davis missed some easy pots at the start of the third session, but still won the first three frames to lead 11–8 as Griffiths made several errors.
 Griffiths took the 20th frame with a break of 46, but Davis restored a three-frame advantage with breaks of 33 and 36 in the 21st frame.
 In the 22nd frame, Griffiths laid a snooker and obtained the from Davis that he would have required to win the frame, but then missed in an attempt to pot the and lost the frame as Davis moved to a 13–9 lead.
 A break of 57 by Griffiths won him a frame to reduce Davis's lead to 13–10, and he led 41–0 in the next frame before Davis compiled a 92 break to lead 14–10 at the end of the session.